mil0sou/Nao-Conversation-Gestures/README.md

 The first project allows you to interact with Google's Gemini or Meta's LLama3 conversational AI through a NAO robot.
 The second will make the robot move by imitating your body movements (with an azure kinect DK camera) (still in developement)

-The robots eyes will turn yellow when he detects your face, and green when recording your request.
+The robots eyes will turn yellow when he detects your face, then you can start speaking and the eyes will turn green when recording your request.

 ## Installation